Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Introduction

+These features -- multistability, scale-free and infra-slow fluctuations, dynamic reconfiguration, and complex evoked responses -- have been increasingly linked to critical dynamics in the brain \citep{deco2012ongoing, obyrne2022how}.
+The hypothesis of brain criticality posits that neural systems operate near a critical point between order and disorder, a regime that supports maximal variability, long-range correlations, and optimal responsiveness to external inputs \citep{beggs2003neuronal, chialvo2010emergent, shew2012functional, cocchi2017criticality, palva2018roles, maschke2024critical}.

-A key question emerging from these considerations is whether a single, unified model can simultaneously reproduce both features of spontaneous and evoked brain activity.
+As anticipated, a key question emerging from these considerations is whether a single, unified model can simultaneously reproduce both features of spontaneous and evoked brain activity.
 Indeed, traditionally, these two have been treated as separate problems in computational modeling.
-However, a relationship is expected between the richness of spontaneous activity patterns and the brain's ability to sustain complex responses to external perturbations through its network dynamics.
-Addressing this interplay requires an initial parameter tuning, aimed at exploring how changes in model settings impact on defined features, followed by a calibration of model parameters against a set of defined features and constraints so to ensure that the model captures the brain broader dynamical landscape, beyond the reproduction of isolated features.
-Finally, a more thorough validation must be performed against a range of statistical features to establish their agreement with respect to experimental data \citep[e.g.,][]{trensch2018rigorous, gutzen2018reproducible}.
+However, a relationship is expected between the richness of spontaneous activity patterns and the ability of the brain to sustain complex responses to external perturbations through its network dynamics.
+Therefore, capturing the interplay of spontaneous and evoked dynamics, while assessing their consistency with empirical data, should be considered as a non-trivial requirement for the simulated network.